Tiba3195/netcore2cpp/README.md

 string_t root_path = "/home/pi/projects/netcore2cpp/PiTop/netcoreapp3.1/";

 Project file is a bit of a pain so things may get a little messed up, thats why i have included all the .dlls and build artifacts for now.

+If you want the code gen to export a managed method it needs to be static and provide a delegate with the samename#delegate and params, the method must also be decorated with [NativeExpose] so that we dont end up with un-wanted methods getting exported, return types are a bit of a pain but can be done and most primitvie types are supported.

+ public delegate void TickDelegate(float delta);
+ [NativeExpose]
+ public static void Tick(float delta);